 When you’re self-employed, you don’t have a guaranteed wage going into your bank on the same day every month.
 Working for yourself means it’s up to you to make sure you get paid.

-Unfortunately, it’s not uncommon to deal with late and non-payments.
-Not being paid on time can be incredibly problematic, with time wasted chasing payment and the possibility of not being able to pay your bills.
+Unfortunately, it’s not uncommon to deal with late or even non-payments.
+Customers not paying can be incredibly problematic, with time wasted chasing payment and the possibility of being unable to cover your bills.

 Tradespeople such as electricians and gas engineers are hit harder than most by late and non-payments.
 Small or medium-sized construction businesses, builders and tradespeople are reported to be owed up to £30 billion.
 (Source: SimplyBusiness)

 It’s issues like this that make self-employment risky.
 However, there are some things you can do to reduce the risk of late or non-payment.

 Customers will have researched you before hiring you, so why not do your research on them?
 As you’re entering a business agreement, you’re entitled to know about them.
 Most importantly, whether they will be able to pay you.
 Online credit check tools are easy to use and will save you any hassle if it turns out a customer doesn’t have the means to pay.